Philippus/elastic4s/README.md

 }
 ```

 Then Elasticsearch is configured with those mappings for those fields only.
 It is still fully dynamic and other fields will be created as needed with default options.
+Only the fields mentioned
+will be "fixed".

 More examples on the create index syntax can be [found here](guide/createindex.md).

 ## Analyzers

+Analyzers control how Elasticsearch parses the fields for indexing.
+For example, you might decide that you want
+whitespace to be important, so that "band of brothers" is indexed as a single "word" rather than the default which is
+to split on whitespace.
+There are many advanced options available in analayzers.
+Elasticsearch also allows us to create
-Elasticsearch allows us to register (create) custom analyzers.
-For more details [read here](guide/analyzers.md).
+custom analyzers.
+For more details [read about the DSL support for analyzers](guide/analyzers.md).

 ## Indexing